kjrm/personal-website/_posts/2020-06-30-BURNOUT CITY.md

 To the overly stereotypical neoliberal economist: people are never economically rational enough, therefore capital and labour are never mobile enough, therefore markets are never efficient enough.
 But in the perfectly neoliberal city, where people are infinitely flexible and reactive, there can be no such thing as character, community, or sovereignty in any meaningful sense.
 The degree to which economic markets determine behaviour is the degree to which the not-easily-commodifiable aspects of life risk being woefully undersupplied (e.g. care, companionship, authenticity itself).
 Without significant opposing effort, such a cultural environment becomes void of the life-affirming qualities that inspire people to sustain their efforts.

-Figure 1 below hints at a positive association between susceptibility to burnout and city size.
+Figure 2 below hints at a positive association between susceptibility to burnout and city size.
 It presents the 2019 burnout index for 69 cities (in 53 countries) against the log of their populations, showing that approximately 40% of the variance in burnout index can be accounted for by city size.
 The burnout index used was created by SavvySleeper from several sources, featuring data on: &quot;Time Spent in Traffic From Work&quot;, &quot;Mental Health Disorder &amp; Substance Abuse Prevalence&quot;, &quot;Employee Presenteeism&quot;, &quot;Vacation Time&quot;, &quot;Amount of Stressed Employee Reviews&quot;, &quot;Lack of Motivation at Work&quot;, &quot;Annual Work Hours&quot;, &quot;Population Working More Than 48 Hours&quot;, and &quot;Population Sleeping Less Than 7 Hours&quot; [20].
 This relationship is open for more thorough research.

 <figure style="text-align: center">
   <img src="/assets/blogImages/Burnout Index vs Population.png" alt="Burnout vs Size" style="max-width: 500px; width: 85%">
-  <figcaption><i>Relationship between city size and risk of burnout</i></figcaption>
+  <figcaption><i>Figure 2 - Relationship between city size and risk of burnout</i></figcaption>
 </figure>

 It could be the case that freedom without overstimulation avoids its possible deleterious effects on well-being.
 But an &#39;attention economy&#39; of escalating competitors is likely to emerge in any mass medium with freedom of expression.
 And the creation of &#39;supernormal stimuli&#39; is one prominent tactic of &#39;information warfare&#39; in such a hyperconnected medium.